ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 sent on that stream, WebTransport or otherwise (see {{Section 4 of !RFC9000}}).

+## Negotiating the Use of Flow Control {#flow-control-negotiate}

+The use of flow control is optional and can be negotiated.
+A WebTransport endpoint that allows a WebTransport session to share an underlying transport connection with other WebTransport sessions MUST enable flow control.
+This prevents attacks where an application can consuming excessive resources on a single session and starve traffic for other sessions (see
+{{security-considerations}}).

+An endpoint indicates that it is willing to support more than one WebTransport session, and thus flow control, by sending the SETTINGS_WT_MAX_SESSIONS with a value greater than "1".
+If either endpoint sends SETTINGS_WT_MAX_SESSIONS with a value of "1", flow control is not enabled, and clients MUST NOT attempt to establish more than one simultaneous WebTransport session.
+A server that receives more than one session on an underlying transport connection when flow control is not enabled MUST reset the excessive CONNECT streams with a `H3_REQUEST_REJECTED` status (see{{flow-control-limit-sessions}}).

+If both endpoints send SETTINGS_WT_MAX_SESSIONS with a value greater than "1", flow control is enabled, and the limits described in the entirety of
+{{flow-control}} apply.

+If flow control is not enabled, an endpoint MUST treat receipt of any flow control capsules (see {{flow-control-capsules}}) as a session error of type WT_INVALID_CAPSULE.

 ## Limiting the Number of Simultaneous Sessions {#flow-control-limit-sessions}

 This document defines a SETTINGS_WT_MAX_SESSIONS setting that allows